Why I Wrote This Guide

 - Any specific areas of concern (bird droppings, tree sap, scratches)

 A hairdresser might need to know about allergies.
 A dog groomer needs the breed and temperament.
 A personal trainer needs to know about injuries.
-If your booking system doesn’t let you add custom questions to the booking form, you’ll end up chasing this information manually — which defeats the entire purpose of having a system in the first place.
+If your booking system doesn’t let you add custom questions to the booking form, you’ll end up chasing this information manually after every single booking — which defeats the entire purpose of having a system in the first place.

 Pro Tip